Tribeca Film Festival adds game awards in recognition of cultural impact

-The Tribeca Film Festival has created an all-star game advisory board and it plans to add video game awards next year as it recognizes the cultural and artistic impact of games.
+The Tribeca Film Festival has created an all-star game advisory board, and it plans to add video game awards next year as it recognizes their cultural and artistic impact.

 In some ways, this is a pivot as films and filmmaking are struggling during the recession.
-But it’s also a recognition that games are making a positive contribution to society during the pandemic, said Casey Baltes, vice president of Tribeca Games, in an interview with GamesBeat.
+But it’s also a recognition that games are making a positive contribution to society during the pandemic, Tribeca vice president Casey Baltes said in an interview with GamesBeat.

-For the first time, the event will open submissions for games to join the festival as official selections.
-Those chosen will also be eligible for the inaugural Tribeca Games Award, which will honor upcoming games from the selections that demonstrate artistic excellence in storytelling in a game.
+The event will open submissions for games to join the festival as official selections.
+Those chosen will also be eligible for the inaugural Tribeca Games Award, which will honor upcoming games among the selections that demonstrate artistic excellence in storytelling.
+Submissions are now open here.

-Baltes said it’s a moment of big change, brought on by the pandemic, as many films can’t be made now and some of those that are still being made are being built with gaming technology.
-It feels like a moment of cultural change, as games are becoming more mainstream.
+Baltes said it’s a moment of big change brought on by the pandemic, as many films can’t be made now and some of those that are still being made are being built with gaming technology.
+It feels like a moment of cultural change in which games are becoming more mainstream.

 “That’s the conversation that we really want to move forward,” Baltes said.
 “It’s something a passion of mine.
 Games are part of the broader sphere of cultural conversation.
 We’re looking at it through the lens of storytelling, or using innovative technology to engage audiences.
 We see these forms blending together and not really being separate.”

-And the group is creating an advisory board that includes filmmaker Nia DaCosta; writer, producer, and director Jon Favreau (The Mandalorian); Electronic Arts veteran and venture capitalist Bing Gordon; The Game Awards creator Geoff Keighley; Death Stranding creator Hideo Kojima; Remedy Games creative director Sam Lake; and Microsoft’s head of Halo transmedia and entertainment Kiki Wolfkill.
+And the group is creating an advisory board that includes filmmaker Nia DaCosta; writer, producer, and director Jon Favreau (The Mandalorian); Electronic Arts veteran and venture capitalist Bing Gordon; The Game Awards creator Geoff Keighley; Death Stranding creator Hideo Kojima; Remedy Entertainment creative director Sam Lake; and Microsoft head of Halo transmedia and entertainment Kiki Wolfkill.

 “We wanted a group to advise and help shape the evolution of games at Tribeca,” Baltes said.